Nasirkhan294/personal-portfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need Git installed:

 ```
-   ssh code:
-   git@github.com:Nasirkhan294/my-personal-portfolio.git
+    git --version

 ```

 ### Setup